Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Conclusion

 \section{Conclusion}

-This work addresses a critical gap in disaggregated memory systems: the lack of process-level isolation in shared disaggregated memory. \papertitle provides a scalable hardware-software co-design that enforces fine-grained access control without relying on the OS.
+This work addresses a critical gap in disaggregated memory systems: the lack of identity primitive on CXL fabrics. \papertitle provides a scalable hardware-software co-design abstraction that enforces process-level isolation without relying on the OS.
 The design remains fully compatible with existing virtual memory abstractions.
 Our design uses a space-efficient metadata structure and leverages the CXL fabric manager to scale across many hosts and processes, incurring only 1.56\% memory overhead and 3.3\% performance overhead.
 By reconciling strong security with system scalability, \papertitle establishes a practical foundation for secure disaggregated memory.
-For future work, we plan on extending \papertitle into the TEE realm with shared enclaves across hosts, and providing \textit{availability} at all times.
+For future work, we plan on adding identity primitive to virtual machines and enclaves for sharing memory across hosts, and providing \textit{availability} at all times.